Shambambulish/shambambulish.github.io/README.md

 Cons
 - You will not have any more of it to watch once you are done

-<sub>*I am not sponsored by BBC or The Office and have – in fact – never seen an episode of it.
+[^1]: <sub>I am not sponsored by BBC or The Office and have – in fact – never seen an episode of it.
 I cannot confirm whether or not it is worth your time, I just thought this would be a funny thing to write.</sub>